 But try not to go out to hard on this section as you'll want to still have some legs left for the upcoming single track section(s).

-This isn’t your average 30k.
-The "Hybrid" blends 18km of rolling gravel roads with a punishing 11k single-track forest loop.
-With 819m of elevation gain, this technical finish through Mike's backyard is why we call it "Relentless."
+The Hybrid blends approximately 18K of rolling gravel roads with a punishing 11K singletrack forest loop.
+With approximately 819m of elevation gain, this technical finish through Mike’s backyard is one of the reasons we call it Relentless.

-This is the ultimate "Relentless" challenge.
-The course kicks off with an 18km gravel road prologue to find your rhythm before diving into the real work: three loops of our signature 10.5km single-track.
-With a total of 1,523m of elevation gain, the transition from fast road to technical forest terrain will test every ounce of your endurance.
+With a total of approximately 1,523m of elevation gain, the transition from fast gravel to technical forest terrain will test every ounce of your endurance.

 Unfortunately, we aren’t insured to be open to the general public prior to race day.
 The trails will not be flagged, and in some cases may not be fully cleared before the event.